19Timotei97/NER-for-product-finding/README.md

    5. The code is not optimal, lost of it could be re-used, not re-written, and the complexity of some methods is too big.
    6. The Flask app is extremely limited and lacks any *sparks*.
 2. Did I enjoy it?
 YES.
-I really liked that it challenged me in trying different solutions for a problem, understand (kinda) why a thing worked, and why it didn't, and
+I really liked that it challenged me in trying different solutions for a problem, understand (kinda) why a thing worked, and why it didn't, etc.
 3. Would I do it again / on a daily basis?
 OF COURSE.
 It is an amazing feeling of finally getting past a problem after some hours of debugging and re-assessing your life decisions.

-I can sincerely say (regardless of the response), THANK YOU!
-For choosing me to solve this project, for challenging me, for (indirectly) teaching me a lot of new stuff and for exposing me to your way of working! :)